brontosaurusrex/brontosaurusrex.github.io/_posts/2016-05-31-why-stfu-or-answer-to-everything.md

 which may lead to
 f.
 Why?
-(Adams tryed here with numerical/computerish 42 and creativistic 'We apologize for the inconvenience') **To which the most obvious answer is probably STFU.
-(Why > STFU)**.
+(Adams tryed here with numerical/computerish 42 and creativistic 'We apologize for the inconvenience') **To which the most obvious answer is probably STFU. **

+** Why > STFU.**

 (It is not like that you personally should stfu, more like all the replicant infected beings could/should/might)